-As an expectant mom, you may have a lot of questions about childbirth.
-From unmedicated birth to c-sections, women nowadays have lots of different options but as a Christian you may be wondering what does the Bible say about childbirth?
+As a pregnant mama mom, you probably have a lot of questions about childbirth.
+From unmedicated birth to c-sections, women (nowadays) have many different options.
+But as a Christian, you may be wondering what does the Bible say about childbirth?

 The truth is, there’s no right way or wrong way to give birth but one thing we know for sure is the Bible is clear about the purpose of having children and what childbirth represents.